victwj/victwj.github.io/_sections/projects.md

 ---

 **Evaluation of Russian Censorship**
-Studying Russia's network censorship practices, in collaboration with Russian activists.
+Studying Russia's network censorship practices in collaboration with Russian activists.
 Developed and executed new measurement methods to detect network interference.
 First authorship paper aimed for